Learning from Discriminatory Training Data: Evaluation method and evaluated methods

+The enumerator of resilience takes into account that $U$ can be intrinsically random and unpredictable.\footnote{If $U$ is not intrinsically unpredictable, then $\E_D\left[ \ell\left( U, \hat{\u}(\X|D) \right) \right]$ can be zero.
+In such cases, a small value could be added to the enumerator and denominator of resilience, to prevent it from taking the value of zero.
+This scenario is uncommon in practice.} The resilience is confined, $0 \leq \Omega \leq 1$.
+This property is ensured if both learning algorithms yielding the models $\hat{\u}(\x|D)$ and $\hat{y}_a(\x|\tilde{D})$ optimise the same vanilla objective function, e.g., both optimize expected loss, where the algorithm $a$ adds an extra component to address discrimination.
+An algorithm that is perfectly resilient to the discriminatory concept shift yields $\Omega=1$, and $\Omega=0$ otherwise.

-\section{Evaluated learning methods}
+\subsection{Evaluated learning methods}

 A number of algorithms addressing discrimination have been developed by adding a constraint or a regularization to the objective function~\cite{Pedreshi2008Discrimination, Feldman2014Certifying, Zafar2015Fairness, Zafar2017Fairness, Hardt2016Equality, Zafar2017Parity, Woodworth2017Learning, Pleiss2017Fairness, Donini2018Empirical}.
 Most of these algorithms prevent direct discrimination, but it should come as no surprise that some of them do not prevent the induction of discrimination.
-For instance, the algorithms that put constraints on the aforementioned disparities in treatment and impact~\cite{Pedreshi2008Discrimination, Feldman2014Certifying, Zafar2015Fairness} induce reverse discrimination, by affecting the members of advantaged group and the people similar to them in a non-desirable manner when training on a non-discriminatory dataset $D$~\cite{Lipton2018Does}.
-Other studies propose interesting statistical notions of fairness, such as equalized opportunity, $\p(\hat{y}|y=1,z=0)=\p(\hat{y}|y=1,z=1)$, and equalized odds, $\p(\hat{y}|y,z=0)=\p(\hat{y}|y,z=1)$ \cite{Donini2018Empirical, Woodworth2017Learning, Hardt2016Equality, Pleiss2017Fairness}, or parity mistreatment, i.e., $\p(\hat{y}\neq y|z=0)=\p(\hat{y}\neq y|z=1)$~\cite{Zafar2017Fairness}.
-Note, however, that prior works expose the impossibility of simultaneously satisfying multiple non-discriminatory objectives, such as equalized opportunity and parity mistreatment~\cite{Chouldechova2017Fair, Kleinberg2017Inherent,Friedler2016impossibility}.
+For instance, the algorithms that put constraints on the aforementioned disparities in treatment and impact~\cite{Pedreshi2008Discrimination, Feldman2014Certifying, Zafar2015Fairness} induce ``reverse'' discrimination, by affecting the members of advantaged group and the people similar to them in a non-desirable manner when training on a non-discriminatory dataset $D$~\cite{Lipton2018Does}.
+As an example, such ``reverse'' discrimination would result in less job opportunities for similarly qualified short-haired women than long-haired women, because short hair is associated with males and there is a historical correlation between hiring and gender~\cite{Lipton2018Does}.
+Other studies propose interesting statistical notions of fairness, such as equalized opportunity, $\p(\hat{y}|y=1,z=0)=\p(\hat{y}|y=1,z=1)$, equalized odds, $\p(\hat{y}|y,z=0)=\p(\hat{y}|y,z=1)$ \cite{Donini2018Empirical, Woodworth2017Learning, Hardt2016Equality, Pleiss2017Fairness}, or parity mistreatment, $\p(\hat{y}\neq y|z=0)=\p(\hat{y}\neq y|z=1)$~\cite{Zafar2017Fairness}.
+However, prior works reveals the impossibility of simultaneously satisfying multiple non-discriminatory objectives, such as equalized opportunity and parity mistreatment~\cite{Chouldechova2017Fair, Kleinberg2017Inherent,Friedler2016impossibility}.
 There is a need to compare them.